 Note – although it’s only a holding charge, you need a €300 balance on your payment card in case of loss or damage to the bike.

 Very important tip – make sure you’re following the cycle path on the waterfront rather than the one that starts beside the Time Out Market.
 I did this and cycled halfway to Belém before realising the train tracks were blocking me from it.
-I couldn’t get over without riding on the flyover highway or carrying my bike up and down the underpass steps, so I cycled back to Lisbon and caught the train.
+I couldn’t get over without riding on the flyover highway or carrying my bike up and down the underpass steps, so I cycled back and caught the train instead.
 MAJOR fail!!

 The first place I visited in Belém was undeniably the most impressive.

 This UNESCO World Heritage Site was built on an old hermitage founded by Prince Henry the Navigator where explorer, Vasco da Gama, spent his last night before sailing for India.
 On his return in 1501, King Manuel commissioned Diogo de Boitaca to design a building to honour Da Gama (who remains buried onsite).

 It was built in Manueline style and took nearly 200 years to finish.
 Later, it was inhabited by monks of the Order of St. Jerome, earning its name Jerónimos Monastery.

 Entry is €10 for adults; €5 for students and over 65s; free for under 12s.

 There are a couple of museums on the site of the monastery that you may wish to add to your 3 day Lisbon itinerary.
 These are:

 - National Museum of Archaeology – €5 or buy a combined ticket with the monastery for €12